caydenlund/sparkdown/README.md

 - Arrows!

-- All LaTeX code is validin mark-sideways.
+- All LaTeX code is valid in mark-sideways.

 ## Usage: